awslabs/aws-well-architected-labs/content/Operational Excellence/100_Labs/100_Inventory_Patch_Management/5_patch_mgmt.md

 Patch Manager uses **patch baselines**, which include rules for auto-approving patches within days of their release, as well as a list of approved and rejected patches.
 Later in this lab we will schedule patching to occur on a regular basis using a Systems Manager **Maintenance Window** task.
 Patch Manager integrates with AWS Identity and Access Management (IAM), AWS CloudTrail, and Amazon CloudWatch Events to provide a secure patching experience that includes event notifications and the ability to audit usage.

->**Warning**<br>The [operating systems supported by Patch Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/patch-manager-supported-oses.html) may vary from those supported by the SSM Agent.
+>**Warning** The [operating systems supported by Patch Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/patch-manager-supported-oses.html) may vary from those supported by the SSM Agent.

 ### 5.1 Create a Patch Baseline